uclahs-cds/pipeline-call-gSV/README.md

 ### 1. Calling Structural Variants

-The first step of the pipeline utilizes an input BAM file and leverages [Delly](https://github.com/dellytools/delly) which combines short-range and long-range paired-end mapping and split-read analysis for the discovery of balanced and unbalanced structural variants at single-nucleotide breakbpoint resolution (deletions, tandem duplications, inversions and translocations), to call structural variants, annotate and merge calls into a single bcf file.
+The first step of the pipeline requires an aligned and sorted BAM file and BAM index as an input for variant calling with [Delly.](https://github.com/dellytools/delly) Delly combines short-range and long-range paired-end mapping and split-read analysis for the discovery of balanced and unbalanced structural variants at single-nucleotide breakpoint resolution (deletions, tandem duplications, inversions and translocations.)
+Structural variants are called, annotated and merged into a single bcf file.
 A default exclude map of Delly can be incorporated as an input which removes the telomeric and centromeric regions of all human chromosomes since these regions cannot be accurately analyzed with short-read data.

+Currently the following filters are applied and or considered for application and parameterization in subsequent releases:
+* **map-qual:** >20 (Applied / Non-parameterized)
+* **pe:** >= 5 (Not yet Applied / Non-parameterized)
+* **sr:** >= 5 (Not yet Applied / Non-parameterized)
+* **keep_imprecise:** >= true (Not yet Applied / Non-parameterized)

 ### 2. Check Output Quality